Akutchi/French-Nomaian/README.md

 - evanfields : I will keep the way of creating the spiral and the "3-way" method of the GlyphGrid for organizing information.

-Note : I still kept the linear version for historic reasons, but it's not very useful and one should consider it deprecated.
+Note about the linear module : I still kept the linear version for historic reasons, but it's not very useful and one should consider it deprecated.